This post may contain affiliate links. Read the full disclosure here.

 I would personally avoid having plants shipped in winter – they’ll be spending a lot of time in cold warehouses and on the back of trucks, so might not be in great shape by the time they reach you.

-Don’t discount Facebook and Gumtree.
+Don’t discount Facebook, Preloved and Gumtree.
 They’re amazing places to buy statement plants such as Monstera Deliciosa and Aloes.
 Such plants can become too big, or they get left when people move, or people get sick of looking after them.
 If you’re lucky, you can pick up some great plants for FREE.

 I’ve never bought a plant from Instagram, but I’ve heard it’s where all the cool kids get their plants from.
 I wouldn’t even know how to go about it.
 Do you wait for someone to sell plants, do you just ask someone for a plant or are there special hashtags to follow?